Ossamahendi21/Friendbot/README.md

 # Plugins

-Red is fully modular, allowing you to load and unload plugins of your choice, and install 3rd party plugins directly from Discord!
+Friend is fully modular, allowing you to load and unload plugins of your choice, and install 3rd party plugins directly from Discord!
 A few examples are:

 - Cleverbot integration (talk to Friend and she talks back)